Dr Nancy Nason-Clark

 - Understanding Abuse: Partnering for Change (2004; edited with Stirling, Cameron and Miedema)

-She has served as President of the Association for the Sociology of Religion (1998-2000), and as President of the Religious Research Association (2001-2004).
+She has served as President for three international organizations: the Association for the Sociology of Religion (1998-2000), the Religious Research Association (2001-2004), and the Society for the Scientific Study of Religion (2016-2018).
 Nancy also served two terms (2000-2006) as editor of the international journal Sociology of Religion: A Quarterly Review.

 Nancy’s research program spans almost 30 years and involves a variety of projects examining the relationship between abuse, religious faith, gender and culture and has taken her to many parts of the world, including India, Eastern Europe, and the Caribbean.
 Over the years she has supervised many award winning graduate students who have gone on to stellar careers of their own.